-How does Langmoor Primary School know how effective it's provision for children with Special Educational Needs is?
+How does Langmoor Primary School know how effective its provision for children with Special Educational Needs is?

 Langmoor has a Special Educational Needs and Disabilities Monitoring and Evaluation Plan.
-Each year the SENCo will focus on certain areas of provision to Monitor and Evaluate and the outcomes are shared with all stakeholders and help to formulate the contents of the SEND Development Plan where improvements need to be made and staff training need to be planned.
+Each year the SENDCo will focus on certain areas of provision to Monitor and Evaluate.
+The outcomes are shared with all stakeholders and help to formulate the contents of the SEND Development Plan where improvements need to be made and staff training needs to be planned.

-The school also tracks data of all groups of pupils which provides a detailed analysis of the progress of SEND Learners in relation to other vulnerable groups and provides an overview of how well the school is performing in relation to the national picture.
+The school also tracks data of all groups of pupils.
+This provides a detailed analysis of the progress of SEND Learners, in relation to other vulnerable groups.
+Which provides an overview of how well the school is performing in relation to the national picture.